-The Jøtul F 55 requires one of the following forms of hearth protection if not installed directly on concrete poured on earth:
+The Jøtul F 45 also requires one of the following forms of hearth protection if not installed directly on concrete poured on earth:

-- 1) Any UL, ULC, or Warnock Hersey Listed Type 1 hearth board. - 2) Any noncombustible material.
+1) Any UL/ULC Type I, Type II, or Warnock Hersey Listed hearth board.

+2) Any noncombustible material.